MeteoSwiss/opendata/docs/a-data-groundbased/a8-meteorological-visual-observations.md

 <Tabs queryString="data-structure">
   <TabItem value="files-per-station" label="Files per station">
     The data is split by measuring station.
-Per station there are files with daily `d`, monthly `m` and yearly `y` values.
+A file for a station contains **all available parameters in one file**.
+There are files with daily `d`, monthly `m` and yearly `y` values.

     We strongly recommend that you download the corresponding aggregated [data granularity](/general/download#data-granularity).